gaehlerm/SoftwareEngineering/README.md

 ### Other class types

 Maybe you have realized by now why this rule about high cohesion does not apply to all kinds of classes.
 A pure data class has very little cohesion.
-The variables are only placed into a data structure because they share some similar properties.
-Like a hammer and a screw driver both being tools.
+The variables are only placed into a data structure because they share some similar properties and are usually used together.
+Like a hammer and a screw driver both being tools stored in a tool box.
 Splitting a data class requires no effort at all.
 You may split it however you like.
 A delegating class also has very little cohesion.
 Nevertheless, these classes are extremely valuable as they allow you to structure your code.
 This rule about cohesion mostly applies to worker classes.

 ### Inheritance